diurn-io/diurn-cli-rs/README.md

 The `diurn` command: ISO 10383 Market Identifier Codes and, later, market calendars.
-Publishes as the crate [`diurn-cli`](https://crates.io/crates/diurn-cli) and installs the binary `diurn` — the same asymmetry ripgrep has, since the name `diurn` on crates.io belongs to the client library people write in a `use` statement.
+Publishes as the crate [`diurn-cli`](https://crates.io/crates/diurn-cli) and installs the binary

 ```sh
 cargo install diurn-cli
 ```

-**MIC commands need no API key and no account.** That promise is keepable because the source is a free public file.

 Nothing is bundled with the binary.
 Fetch the registry once and every later command finds it on its own: